This is an AI translated post.

 Select Language

-Iran has protested China's support for the UAE's "groundless claims" over three islands in the Persian Gulf, which Iran claims as its own.
-The three islands are the subject of a territorial dispute between Iran and the UAE.
-This is an unusual response from Iran, which is facing US sanctions and is seeking to improve relations with China.
-China has been actively pursuing diplomacy in the Middle East in order to expand its international influence, but it has now incurred the wrath of Iran, a country with which it has maintained friendly relations, potentially leading to significant losses.
+Iran has protested after China backed the UAE's "baseless claims" regarding three islands in the Persian Gulf that are the subject of a territorial dispute between Iran and the UAE.
+This is an unusual response from Iran, which is under US sanctions and is seeking to improve relations with China.
+While China has been actively pursuing Middle Eastern diplomacy with the goal of expanding its global influence, it has incurred a significant loss by angering Iran, with which it has maintained friendly relations.

-China has yet to publicly respond to Iran's protest.
-However, China has been actively engaged in diplomatic efforts to expand its influence in the Middle East, and it appears to have accepted a deterioration in its relationship with Iran to strengthen its ties with the UAE.
-This incident highlights the challenges China faces in navigating a balanced diplomatic policy in the Middle East.
+China has yet to issue an official statement in response to Iran's protest.
+However, it appears that China, which has been actively engaged in diplomatic efforts to expand its influence in the Middle East recently, has accepted the deterioration of relations with Iran in order to strengthen its ties with the UAE.
+This incident highlights the challenges China faces in pursuing a balanced foreign policy in the Middle East.